-With RV travel becoming increasingly popular in recent years, learning how to keep your camper safe from theft and harm is becoming more important.
+With RV travel becoming increasingly popular in recent years, RV theft prevention is becoming more important.
 RVs are easy targets for thieves and you never know who might be keeping an eye out for unsuspecting RV travelers.

 Throughout our camper travels, we’ve heard stories of bicycles being snatched off the RV’s rear hitch, spare tires stolen, and even front windows being smashed to grab a bag laying on the front seat.

 So, in this post, we want to go over four ways you can keep your RV safe during your travels.
 We personally use most of the suggestions below and have never had an incident with our camper.

 The #1 tip to keep an RV safe is to always be vigilant about where you park.
 This includes both parking during the day and overnight.
 During our 3+ years on the road, we’ve already met RV travelers who have experienced theft issues that were caused primarily because of where they decided to park their rig.

 What To Avoid